45:15/18-171-P/E (REG .02) EMERGENCY ACTION IN EFFECT 7/6/189/29/18

 (4) Comply with 40 CFR 165 (Pesticide Management and Disposal) and 40 CFR 170 (Worker Protection Standard), as amended, which are incorporated by reference.

 C. Limitations on Restricted Use Pesticide.
 A person may not use a restricted use pesticide unless that person is a certified applicator or is a person working under the supervision of a certified applicator.

-D. Restrictions on Use of Pesticides for Cannabis Cultivation Exemptions.
+D. Restrictions on Use of Pesticides in the Cultivation of Medical Cannabis; Exemptions.